-- Any listed property from Part V. - Any property placed in service by your spouse, even if you are filing a separate - 50% of the cost of section 179 property that is also qualified empowerment zone property, qualified renewal property, or qualified NYL Zone property.
+- Any listed property from Part V. - Any property placed in service by your spouse, even if you are filing a separate return. - 50% of the cost of section 179 property that is also qualified empowerment zone property or qualified renewal property.

-Generally, the amount of the section 179 expense deduction you can elect is reduced if the cost of all section 179 property placed in service during the year is more than \$420,000.
+The amount of section 179 property for which you can make the election is limited to the maximum dollar amount on line 1.
+In most cases, this amount is reduced if the cost of all section 179 property placed in service during the year is more than \$800,000.